jcfneto/jcfneto.github.io/_posts/2024-05-07-search-engine.md

 Information Retrieval (IR) is a field of computing that explores techniques for representing, storing, organizing, and accessing information.
 The main objectives of this field are to propose and develop good techniques for text indexing and query mechanisms to search for information in a document collection (Baeza-Yates et al. 1999).

-IR models aim to satisfy user needs by retrieving documents that meet their request.
+IR models aim to satisfy user needs by retrieving documents that meet their requests.
 To do this, these models assign a numerical score to each document and rank them according to this score.
 This score indicates the document's degree of relevance to the user's query (Singhal et al. 2001).

 This work presents a comparison of some modeling techniques applied to the Cystic Fibrosis collection.
 This collection contains 1,239 documents published between 1974 and 1979, as well as other data related to each of these publications.

 Section 2 discusses the text vectorization representation techniques used.
 Section 3 presents the combinations of techniques used to compose each strategy.
 Section 4 describes the hardware and tools used.
 Section 5 presents the results obtained.
-Finally, Section 6 draws conclusions on the results obtained.
+Finally, Section 6 concludes the results obtained.

 ## 2. Vector Representation